 Lansinoh is a company that’s “mom founded and parent led”.
 They produce a multitude of mother and child products, and actively encourage breastfeeding.

-The Lansinoh double electric pump can also work as a free hand pump, but you’d need to purchase a pumping bra along with it.
+The Lansinoh double electric pump can also work as a hands free breast pump, but you’d need to purchase a pumping bra along with it.

 - 3 pumping modes